 Care of Your Bottles

 When empty rinse well with hot tap water 2 - 3 times (do not use soap or put in the dishwasher).
 Remove labels (see hints below) and shrink caps.
 Let dry thoroughly and store upside down in a box lined with paper towel on the bottom to soak up any remaining moisture.
 The tiniest bit of dirt or mould can ruin your wine.
 Virtually all labels are now peel and stick and are best removed by simply peeling off.
 Soaking them in water can cause the glue to gel and become more difficult to remove.
 If the labels are not peeling off nicely, fill the bottle with really hot tap water and let sit for a few minutes to loosen the glue before trying to peel off.

 Tartrate crystals, also called “Wine Diamonds”, are a natural product of wine.
 In Europe, these crystals are accepted as a sign that the wine is made in a natural way without over-processing.
 “Wine Diamonds” are absolutely harmless, although a superficial glance can alarm people who may think that they are pieces of glass.
 For these crystals to form, the wine temperature has to be low.
 Also, the higher the alcohol content, the more likely the appearance of the crystals.
 Decanting is an easy way of solving the problem of “wine diamonds”.
 Put the wine in the refrigerator standing up for a couple of hours, the tartrate will drop to the bottom.
 Carefully pour it into a different container to serve.
-Some of our higher end wines, mostly the Cellar Craft Crushed Grape Packs, may develop tartrate crystals.
+Some of our higher end wines, though occasionally others depending on storage, may develop tartrate crystals.